seanreed1111/sql-recipes/recipes.md

 +-----------+-----------+
 | Alabama   | Wyoming   |
 +-----------+-----------+
 MIN( ) and MAX( ) need not be applied directly to column values.
-They also work with expressions or values that are derived from column values.
+They also work with expressions or values that are derived FROM column values.
 For example, to find the lengths of the shortest and longest state names, do this: mysql> SELECT
 -> MIN(CHAR_LENGTH(name)) AS shortest,
 -> MAX(CHAR_LENGTH(name)) AS longest